Tan Yongqing: Fantasy

-Tan Yongqing, Obsidian night, 2021, oil on canvas, 300 × 600 cm.
+Tan Yongqing, Luminous Night, 2021, oil on canvas, 300 × 600 cm.
 Collection of Longlati Foundation.
 Image courtesy of the artist and Hive Center for Contemporary Art, Beijing

 Tan Yongqing.
 Courtesy of the artist and Hive Center for Contemporary Art